jdegand/NgRx-example/README.md

 ## Thoughts

-- The main walkthrough tutorial takes a shortcut and doesn't add effects and just directly calls the service class in `app.component.ts`.
+- The main walkthrough tutorial takes a shortcut, and doesn't add effects, and just directly calls the service class in `app.component.ts`.
 - I removed the direct call to the service and added ngrx effects.
 - My implementation could be improved.
-An error action could be added for when the api request fails.
+An error action could be added for when the API request fails.
-- Went through the testing documentation and it is slightly outdated as the walkthrough changed to use createActionGroup versus defining and exporting each action individually.
-You have to replace the imports of onAdd and onRemove with an import of BooksActions.
-Then you call BooksActions.onAdd in place of onAdd.
+- I went through the testing documentation, and it is slightly outdated, as the walkthrough was changed to use `createActionGroup` versus defining and exporting each action individually.
+You have to replace the imports of `onAdd` and `onRemove` with an import of `BooksActions`.
+Then you call `BooksActions.onAdd` in place of `onAdd`.

 ## Useful Resources